drug-design/course/docs/chapters/adme-case-studies.md

 #### Alosetron

-Alosetron is a 5-HT3 antagonist introduced for the treatment of irritable bowel syndrome (IBS).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/alosetron-dc847905'><i class='fa fa-play' aria-hidden='true'></i></button>Alosetron is a 5-HT3 antagonist introduced for the treatment of irritable bowel syndrome (IBS).
 5-HT3 antagonists suppress the reflex activation of colonic motor function in response to food ingestion and can cause constipation as a side effect.
 The withdrawal of the drug was due to several cases of ischemic colitis.
 Constipation can be one of the factors that facilitate the development of ischemic colitis.
 Alosetron was subsequently re-introduced in 2002, following a risk/benefit assessment, but is now significantly restricted in use.
 *[antagonist]: A molecule that blocks the activation of a receptor.
 *[antagonists]: A molecule that blocks the activation of a receptor.
 *[agonist]: A chemical substance capable of activating a given receptor.